By Bob Buday

 c) elaboration of problem;

 e) challenges to implementing the solution; and

 f ) summary/case for taking action now.

-The book Reengineering the Corporation sold millions of copies because the concept was crystal clear and communicated in understandable language with compelling examples.
+Jim Collins book From Good to Great has sold 2.5 million copies in hardcover because the concept was crystal clear and communicated in understandable language with compelling examples.
 Too many business concepts today lack such clarity—those with substance too often are communicated in the language of the firm rather than the language of the target audience.
 An important note: Clarity cannot overcome deficiencies in novelty, focus, relevance, and validity.
 In particular, a clearly communicated point of view that is not novel or lacks validity will have little market impact.

 It has been proven time and again that a firm that develops strong points of view will greatly increase its ability to attract clients and bolster the effectiveness of its marketing investments.
 A firm that develops and markets strong points of view demonstrates its unique expertise and qualifications in resolving client issues - it attains thought leadership - and that makes the client’s decision on whom to hire far easier.